 As at September 30, 2019, the Company owned and operated 58 LTC centres and 10 retirement living communities, through its Extendicare and Esprit Lifestyle Communities divisions, respectively, and provided contract services to 53 LTC centres and retirement living communities for third parties through Extendicare Assist.
-In total, Extendicare operated or provided contract services to a network of 121 LTC centres and retirement living communities across four provinces in Canada, with capacity for 15,663 residents.
-The majority of these centres are in Ontario and Alberta, which accounted for approximately 77% and 11% of residents served, respectively.
+In total, Extendicare operated or provided contract services to a network of 121 LTC centres and retirement living communities for the majority of these centres are in Ontario and Alberta, which accounted for approximately 77% and 11% of residents served, respectively.
 In October 2019, the Company opened its 124-suite retirement living community in Barrie, Ontario.